2000 Atlantic hurricane season: Tropical Storm Nadine

-Unnamed Subtropical Storm
+Unnamed subtropical storm

 On October 25, an extratropical low pressure system formed to the east of the Turks and Caicos Islands.
 It moved northwestward and gradually intensified, and by 1800 UTC the system transitioned into a subtropical storm.
 It turned to the north and later to the northeast.
 A burst of convection near the center allowed the storm to attain peak winds of 65 mph; due to its forward motion, it is possible the surface winds reached as high as 85 mph.
 An approaching cold front caused the storm to become extratropical on October 29, and later that day a larger extratropical storm absorbed the previously subtropical storm near Nova Scotia.

 The Marine Prediction Center issued some marine gale and storm warnings offshore, while the National Weather Service issued gale warnings for coastal North Carolina.
 It was not designated as a subtropical cyclone operationally.
 The storm produced tropical storm force winds in portions of Atlantic Canada, although it was associated with the larger extratropical storm at the time.
 Several ships also recorded tropical storm force winds, one of which recorded peak winds of 53 mph.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2000.
-The names not retired from this list were used again in the 2006 season.
 This was the same list used in the 1994 season.
-The names Joyce, Leslie, Michael, and Nadine were used for the first time this year.
-The name Joyce replaced Joan after 1988, but was not used in 1994.
+Storms were named Joyce (which had replaced Joan in 1988), Leslie, Michael, and Nadine for the first time this year.

 Retirement

-During the meeting in spring of 2001, the World Meteorological Organization retired the name Keith from the list above due to its high impact and replaced with the name Kirk in the 2006 season.
+In spring of 2001, the World Meteorological Organization retired the name Keith from the Atlantic hurricane name lists due to its high impact.
+It was replaced with the name Kirk for the 2006 season.

 Season effects

 This is a table of all of the storms that formed in the 2000 Atlantic hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still related to that storm.
-Damage and deaths include totals while the storm was extratropical or a wave or low, and all of the damage figures are in 2000 USD.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2000 USD.